umassos/CarbonEdge/README.md

 - `carbonedge_tier2_latitude` / `carbonedge_tier2_longitude`

+## Development

-### Local development
+### Getting started

 Dependencies for the project are managed by the Poetry package manager, and can be found in pyproject.toml.
+We recommend that you start a virtual environment via `poetry env activate`.
 To install,
 run:
 ```
 poetry install
 ```

 Poetry will spawn a virtual environment, install the necessary packages, and install Sinfonia-Tier1 and Sinfonia-Tier2 as modules.
-To verify that installation was successful, you can now run Sinfonia-Tier1 as follows,
+To verify that installation was successful, you can now run Sinfonia-Tier1 or Sinfonia-Tier2 as follows,
 ```
-poetry run sinfonia-tier1
+poetry run sinfonia-tier<1/2>
 ```

-and Sinfonia-Tier2 as follows,
+To enable CarbonEdge, environment variables must be defined as specified in the CarbonEdge configuration section.
+For local development, we provide a convenient `--carbonedge-config` option to parse environment variables from a `.env` file.

+### Running Sinfonia locally

+For Sinfonia-Tier1

+To view help panels, you can run,
 ```
-poetry run sinfonia-tier2
+poetry run sinfonia-tier<1/2> --help
 ```

+### Sinfonia matchers

+TBD

 ## License